openid/eKYC-IDA/openid-connect-authority.md

 ## In Scope Use Cases

 There are a number of use cases that were considered when writing this document as detailed below.
-However  this document is to deliver a specification for "authority to act" related use cases.
+However, this document is to deliver a specification for "authority to act" related use cases.

 ### Get authority of natural person over legal entity
 "As a relying party I require specific attributes about the relationship a natural person has to a legal entity and how the details of the relationship were established"